pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Breakglass.md

 ![Password Length for PAM Users](/docs/images/GlobalSettings.png)

 ## PAM User (Login)

-The local PAM user being managed by PAM in the example here is a Global Administrator.
+The local PAM user being managed by PAM in the example here has the role `Global Administrator`.
 It is possible to define other roles and permissions for the managed user.
 If so, the ApiKey associated with the PAM user must have permissions to list and search target accounts and target servers.
 It is also possible to limit the scope of accounts for the ApiKey by using a target group.
 This is not used in the example shown here.

 ![PAM User - Basic Info](/docs/images/BG-User-1.png)